 Scottish companies must use the suffix Limited or Ltd to denote limited liability and can use any name unless it includes words such as Empire, Crown, Imperial, Windsor, Royal, Assurance, Bank, Building Society British, National, Great Britain, United Kingdom, England, English, Scotland, Scottish, Wales, Welsh, Ireland or Irish – (if the words are used as a suffix, they are normally allowed).

-A company must not be registered under this Act by a name that is the same as another name appearing in the registrar’s index of company names.
+A company cannot be registered under this Act by a name that is the same as another name appearing in the registrar’s index of company names.

 MEMORANDUM AND ARTICLES OF ASSOCIATION